 West Carrollton School District

-In 2014 Miami Township will only receive 16% of your property taxes (as you can see in the chart).
+In 2014, Miami Township received 16% of your property taxes (as you can see in the chart).

 The total millage levied on properties in the West Carrollton School District (K47) is 117.78.
 The West Carrollton Central School District received 61%; Montgomery County 18%; Dayton Metro Library 3%; and Sinclair Community College 2%.